Index

 With CDP scores publicly available on the CDP website, the incentive is there for organizations to strive toward higher grades as new annual reports are filed.

-Benefits of Reporting to the CDP
+benefits of reporting to the CDP

 As climate and environmental-related disclosures become an increasingly important consideration in investment decisions, reporting to the CDP and programs like it are a standardized way of documenting your environmental performance for investors and may even be mandated by capital partners and financial institutions.